albinjames/albinjames/README.md

 - 📫 How to reach me: **james.albin44 at gmail.com**, my [LinkedIn](https://www.linkedin.com/in/albinjames1729/) or [Twitter](https://twitter.com/albinjames)

-- 😖 A "Fun fact" about myself: These days one of my favourite actitivies is doing the groceries.
+- 😖 A "*fun fact*" about myself: These days one of my favourite actitivies is doing the groceries.
 It blends well with an evening walk and some cool podcasts :)